Get a graduate degree

 - Three strong letters from professors at the undergraduate level and/or persons well acquainted with the applicant’s education and abilities will be admitted to the MGS program in good standing.

 - Applicants with an undergraduate GPA between 2.75 and 2.99 and/or a score of less than 290 on the GRE may be admitted to the program on a provisional basis.
 A personal interview may be requested.

 - Foreign students applying for admission to the MGS program who do not have an undergraduate degree from an American university must have completed the equivalent of an undergraduate degree at an accredited university.
 They must also demonstrate graduate-level proficiency in English by either having achieved a score of 550 on the paper-based, or a comparable score of 79 on the IBT or internet- based TOEFL, or by other equivalent means.

 The MGS program does not require any specific prerequisite courses.
 However, an applicant may be advised or required to take undergraduate prerequisite courses in areas pertinent to the MGS program.
 For example, an applicant with little or no statistical training will be required to take an undergraduate course in statistics, or a student who has little knowledge of global affairs may be advised to take an undergraduate course in international and/or comparative politics before enrolling in the respective graduate seminars in these two fields.

 All students applying for a graduate assistantship must have their GRE scores (verbal and quantitative) on file at the time of application.
 All graduate assistants in Political Science are required to take 9 hours of course work per semester.

 - Required Core:

-3. Foreign Language Requirement.
-Students who have not already completed four semesters of a foreign language as an undergraduate or do not already speak a second language must complete four semester of language training.
-These courses do not count toward the 39 hours required for the degree.
+4. Foreign Language Requirement.
+Students who have not already completed two semesters of a foreign language as an undergraduate or do not already speak a second language must complete at least two semester of training in a single language.
+These courses do not count toward the 36 hours required for the degree.